-In order to support the CAA’s on-going surveillance of Critical Part performance it should be noted that Operators, approved organisations and licenced personnel should report any unusual wear or deterioration of critical parts in accordance with Regulation (EU) No. 376/2014.
+In order to support the CAA’s on-going surveillance of Critical Part performance it should be noted that operators, approved organisations and licenced personnel should report any unusual wear or deterioration of critical parts in accordance with Regulation (EU) No. 376/2014 and Regulation (EU) 2015/1018 as retained (and amended in UK domestic law) under the European Union (Withdrawal) Act 2018.
 Reports can be submitted by following the CAA's occurrence reporting process.

 As part of the CAA Performance Based Oversight it should be noted that the CAA will be amending its organisational surveillance considering Critical Parts.

-Organisations who provide rotorcraft continuing airworthiness management, maintenance and/or maintenance training must establish processes to ensure that their staff fully understand the information produced by the relevant Type Certificate Holders relating to Critical Parts.
+Organisations who provide rotorcraft continuing airworthiness management, maintenance and/or maintenance training must establish processes to ensure that their staff fully understand the information produced by the relevant Type Certificate Holders and Supplemental Type Certificate Holders relating to Critical Parts.

 To achieve this objective the following actions are necessary: